nkjain92/oneplace/.github/README.md

 # GitHub Actions Workflows

-This directory contains GitHub Actions workflows for automating tasks in the GetSmart project.
+This directory contains GitHub Actions workflows for automating tasks in the OnePlace project.

 ## Workflows